 When leaving, the foredeck crew prepares to disengage from the buoy immediately on command.
 If a pick-up buoy is aboard, its line is uncleated and held with a turn around the cleat.
 When the buoy is dropped, the skipper is informed when it is clear of the vessel.
 If a mooring rope has been tied to the buoy or chain, it is led again as a slip line and can then be easily released and recovered.

-Some tidal harbours or rivers have pile moorings which provide fore and aft attachment points and these are found along the edges of a channel, parallel to the main tide flow. [ Piles ] are large wooden or metal stakes driven into the seabed equipped with fittings.
-Boats often raft up between pile moorings but there is usually a limit to the number of vessels allowed on each pair of piles.
-When rafted between a pile mooring, all the vessels must secure to the piles as well as to the neighbouring vessels.
+Some tidal harbours or rivers have pile moorings which provide fore and aft attachment points and these are found along the edges of a channel, parallel to the main tide flow. [ Mooring piles ] are large wooden or metal stakes driven into the seabed equipped with fittings.
+Boats often raft up between pile moorings but there is usually a limit to the number of vessels allowed on each pair of pile moorings.
+When rafted between a pile mooring, all the vessels must secure to the mooring piles as well as to the neighbouring vessels.

 Leaving a pile mooring is a simple procedure the only consideration is the exit in relation to any nearby hazards.
 When lying alone between a pair of piles, leave into the tide, either bow or stern first.
 If inside a raft, recover the pile lines using the tender, then leave as for a raft.
 If on the outside, recover your pile lines and leave as for an alongside berth.